UKCloud/ansible-training/README.md

 You'll see the playbook is very basic.
 It is using the copy module and specifies a motd we created under templates.
 It takes this template and copies it up to each server.

-Ansible shows us the file is changed.
+Ansible shows us if the file is changed.
 If we re-ran the command nothing would change.

 ### Persistency